dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-3-d-wpf-composite-control-in-windows-forms.md

 3. Replace the code in Form1.cs with the following code.

-     The `Form1_Load` event handler creates an instance of `UserControl1` and adds itto the <xref:System.Windows.Forms.Integration.ElementHost> control's collection of child controls.
+     The `Form1_Load` event handler creates an instance of `UserControl1` and adds it to the <xref:System.Windows.Forms.Integration.ElementHost> control's collection of child controls.
 The <xref:System.Windows.Forms.Integration.ElementHost> control is added to the form's collection of child controls.

      [!code-csharp[HostingWpfUserControlInWf#10](~/samples/snippets/csharp/VS_Snippets_Wpf/HostingWpfUserControlInWf/CSharp/WpfUserControlHost/Form1.cs#10)]
      [!code-vb[HostingWpfUserControlInWf#10](~/samples/snippets/visualbasic/VS_Snippets_Wpf/HostingWpfUserControlInWf/VisualBasic/WpfUserControlHost/Form1.vb#10)]